jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A04/index.md

 I then turned this sketch into an extruded feature and set the thickness equal to the parametric equation i set up in the equations section.

 <img src="Feature1ExtrudeA4.png" alt="CAD Extrude 1" width="600">

+With the main dimensions of feature 1 complete i could move on to feature 2, which follows the same basic steps.

 ## Decide